Editing Zones

 The Records column shows the record’s data for Name and Type and contains several buttons to manipulate this record.
 8 is a shortcut for 1 and opens the New record dialog window with the current domain prefilled.
 Pressing 9 slates the record for deletion and 10 opens the Edit record dialog.
 When the logged-in user’s permissions are insufficient, or when the zone cannot be edited (e.g. because it is a secondary zone), these buttons are not visible.

 When more than 200 records exists, the list is paginated.
-The page-controls are at the bottom of the records and the hotkeys ctrl+f and ctrl+b can be used to go a page forward or backbrad, respectively.
+The page-controls are at the bottom of the records and the hotkeys f and b (or the right and left arrow keys) can be used to go a page forward or backward, respectively.

 DNSSEC is disabled on this zone.